Entry to Netherlands: Visas, Residence, Work Permits

 Immigration law in the Netherlands is complex and you may need to jump a few bureaucratic hoops to live and work in the country.
 This article gives an overview of entry requirements for the Netherlands.
 Please consult the Dutch Immigration Service (IND) or a legal specialist for further information or specific questions.

-There are currently 26 countries in the Schengen zone: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 The area also includes microstates Monaco, San Marino and Vatican City.
-Sometime in the future Bulgaria, Croatia, Cyprus and Romania are set to join the area.

 Those coming from the EU (European Union), EEA (European Economic Area) or Switzerland do not need a visa to enter the Netherlands.

 Citizens from the following countries also have visa-free entry for visits up to 90 days to the Netherlands/Schengen area: